 |From outside the EU to inside the EU||Yes||No|

-These instances are deemed to be outside the control of the airline.
-As a result, the airline is not responsible and not obligated to pay compensation.
+Extraordinary circumstances are events deemed to be outside the control of the airline.

-These include situations like lightning strikes, medical emergencies, airport employee strikes or air traffic control strikes, serious adverse weather conditions, air traffic control restrictions, sudden malfunctioning of the airport radar, acts of sabotage, political unrest, acts of terrorism… you get the idea.
+These include situations like lightning strikes, medical emergencies, air traffic control strikes, serious adverse weather conditions, acts of sabotage, political unrest, acts of terrorism… you get the idea.

 Airline strikes do not fall under extraordinary circumstances

-In April 2018, the ECJ made a ruling stating that internal ‘wildcat strikes’ by flight staff do not constitute as ‘extraordinary circumstances’.
+In April 2018, the European Court of Justice made a ruling stating that internal ‘wildcat strikes’ by flight staff do not constitute as ‘extraordinary circumstances’.